This year: The 241st Anniversary Boston Tea Party Reenactment

 Gather at Old South Meeting House, the actual historic landmark where the colonists met in 1773, with Boston's infamous rabblerousers like Samuel Adams, Paul Revere-- and even some crown-loving Loyalists-- to debate the tea tax and demand liberty from the British crown!
 Then join the procession to Griffin's Wharf accompanied by fife and drum and scores of colonists and line the shores of Boston Harbor to witness the destruction of the tea firsthand as the Sons of Liberty storm the Brig Beaver, tossing the troublesome tea into the sea!

 Every December 16, we partner with The Boston Tea Party Ships & Museum and more than 100 volunteer reenactors to bring the Boston Tea Party to life!

-EARLY BIRD TICKETS on sale now through August 31 for only $15!
-Save $10 - regular admission is $25.
+Discounted tickets on sale now through October 31 for only $20!
+Save $5 - regular admission is $25.